GetDotted Domains

 Wix

 These instructions deal only with the Freeola side of this process.
-The below guide assumes you have already completed all necessary steps within your Wix account.
+The below guide assumes you have already completed all necessary steps within your Wix account - which they refer to as the 'Pointing Method'.

-Firstly, login to your MyFreeola account.
+1. Once you have obtained the DNS Records from Wix and followed the 'Pointing' steps within your admin account with them, login into your MyFreeola account.
 Select DNS Records (A/MX/SPF/TXT) then DNS Settings from the left hand menu.
 Now tick the box beside your domain name and press Change DNS.
 The following page will offer three options, from these you will need to select Create/Modify Custom DNS Records (Advanced) then press Next.

 After reading and agreeing to the warning page, you will be taken to a page where you can add your records.